amaralibey/gsv-cities/README.md

 # Cite

-Use the following bibtex code
+Use the following bibtex code to cite our paper

 ```
 @article{ali2022gsv,